blaquee/IATDelete/README.md

 # IATDelete

-This project erases the IAT for ntdll/kernel32 at runtime.
+This project erases the IAT as an anti-dumping, anti-metasploit poc.